cucumber/aruba/CONTRIBUTING.md

     git commit -m "Release X.Y.Z"
     rake release

+Now email cukes@googlegroups.com with details of the new release.
+Just a copy / paste from the History.md file is normally fine.

 ## Gaining Release Karma

 To become a release manager, create a pull request adding your name to the list below, and include your Rubygems email address in the ticket.
 One of the existing Release managers will then add you.